The Neighborhood Guide to Shopping in Los Angeles

 For visitors and locals alike, Los Angeles is a mecca for shopping.
 No matter what you're looking for, you're sure to find it in neighborhood shops across L.A.
-From vintage clothing to designer boutiques, home furnishings to rare vinyl, read our neighborhood guides and get ready to shop 'til you drop!
+From vintage clothing stores to designer boutiques, home furnishings to rare vinyl, our neighborhood guide has all the best stores, malls, shopping centers and more, throughout Los Angeles.
+Get ready to shop 'til you drop!

 The Arts District in Downtown L.A. wasn't always known as a shopping hub, but it's collection of retail outlets is certainly growing since.
 Here, you'll find local boutiques and L.A. extensions of chic brands like Shinola and (Malin + Goetz) mixed with more alternative culture-minded shops.
 The bulk of the shopping here is located either on 3rd Street or at One Santa Fe, but you'll also find a few hot spots off the beaten path.